lsteele2000/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+Note: Apologizes but found at the last minute that when viewed from github some text chunks are wrapped into edit boxes.
+This makes distinguishing code from comments a bit confusing further down.
+Don't think i can fix this by the project deadline since i'm not sure what's causing it.

 ## Loading and preprocessing the data
 Load helper libraries, filtering out the method override noise